jacques/plutus-mobile-app-api-docs/source/includes/_changelog.md

 The changelog mentions items changed in the documentation.

+## 2019-06-01

+ * Document how to obtain information we have on a customer to enable prompting for specific information when a user signs up for additional products (i.e. maritial status for a funeral plan or ethnic group for a FNB eWalletPro VISA card).

 ## 2019-04-01

  * Added fields required by FNB for issuing an eWallet Pro VISA Card when creating a user: